GrahamCobb/tidy-inbox-imap/README.md

 There is nothing to stop the list procedure from modifying the message, and this may be desired.
 However, the list action will always call the list procedure even if `dryrun` is specified.
-If the list procedure intends to make changes it should check the $dryrun variable.
+If the list procedure intends to make changes it should check the `$dryrun` variable itself.

-Note: the subroutine `list_items` is the default listing subroutine and may be useful as an example.
+Note: the subroutine `list_items` in the main script source is the default listing subroutine and may be useful as an example.

 ## Configuration